Generating Career Ideas

 • Researching roles and opportunities that could be a good ‘fit’ for your knowledge, skills and personal preferences helps link this to the job market.

-In addition to this briefing, DPhils and research staff should also read our web page What’s Next for You? which examines future scenarios for people with research backgrounds, whether or not they intend to stay close to their academic roots.
+DPhils and research staff should also read our web page What’s Next for You?, which examines future scenarios for people with research backgrounds, whether or not they intend to stay close to their academic roots.

 Expand All